-- Entrance is located on the side wall of the hall.
+- The entrance is located on the side wall of the hall.

-- Stupa, chaitya and vihara are part of Buddhist and Jain monastic complex, but the largest number belongs to the Buddhist religion.
+- Stupa, chaitya, and vihara are part of the Buddhist and Jain monastic complex, but the largest number belongs to the Buddhist religion.

-- One of the best examples of the structure of a stupa is in the third century B.C. at Bairat, Rajasthan.
+- One of the best examples of the structure of a stupa is in the third century BCE at Bairat, Rajasthan.